 - Unit cost per child

-The Commissioner’s strategic plan, Our approach and priorities: 2016–2020, outlines the broad focus areas of the Commissioner for Children and Young People and aims to both inform and engage the community in the work of the Commissioner.
+The Commissioner’s Strategic Directions 2021–2026 outlines the broad focus areas of the Commissioner for Children and Young People and aims to both inform and engage the community in the work of the Commissioner.
 The Commissioner’s annual work plan supports the strategic plan.

 The work of the office for this reporting period is outlined under the strategic plan’s three key platforms: